FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/03MessageStructure.md

 Note that padding will only result in deterministic alignment if the repeating group contains no variable-length fields.
 Therefore, the alignment attribute is a more direct solution to that need.

 ### Entry counter

 Each group is associated with a required counter field of semantic data type NumInGroup to tell how many entries are contained by a message.
 The value of the counter is a non-negative integer.
-See "Encoding of repeating group dimensions" section below for encoding of that counter.
+See section [*Encoding of repeating group dimensions*](#encoding-of-repeating-group-dimensions) below for encoding of that counter.

 ### Empty group